-This regulatory action determination is based on the limited duration and narrowly tailored geographic area of the safety zone.
-Although this rule restricts access to the waters encompassed by the safety zone, the effect of this rule will not be significant because the local waterway users will be notified via public Broadcast Notice to Mariners to ensure the safety zone will result in minimum impact.
+This regulatory action determination is based on the limited duration and narrowly tailored geographic area of the safety zones.
+Although this rule restricts access to the waters encompassed by the safety zones, the effect of this rule will not be significant because the local waterway users will be notified via public Broadcast Notice to Mariners to ensure the safety zones will result in minimum impact, and because the rule will be enforced only during dangerous conditions caused by extreme weather.
 The entities most likely to be affected are waterfront facilities, commercial vessels, and pleasure craft engaged in recreational activities.

 B. Impact on Small Entities

 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.